JPM Stock Price Today (July 2026) — JPMorgan Chase & Co. Analysis & Key Metrics 2026-07-17

 JPMorgan Chase & Co.
-(JPM) is trading at $297.81, down 0.70% today (as of May 2026).
-The stock continues to show pressure below major moving averages, attracting attention from investors looking for Financial Services growth opportunities.
+(JPM) is trading at $341.10, down 0.60% today (as of July 2026).
+The stock continues to show sustained strength above key moving averages, attracting attention from investors looking for Financial Services growth opportunities.

 - The fundamental picture, based on the latest financial filings, is nuanced: solid revenue growth (12.70% YoY) alongside significant competitive pressures.